 Ownership Share

 Become a fully fledged owner of this unique football club for just £30.
 This entitles you to a vote for who you wish to see governing the club, a limited edition personalised share certificate made by Peter Chassaud of Tom Paine Printing Press, an Owners badge to be worn with pride and your own exlusive discount card that can be used to access amazing discounts in and around Lewes.
-Particularly 25% off at Specsavers!The Club Shop, Lewes FC, The Dripping Pan
+Particularly 25% off at Specsavers!Get used to the high life, you own a football club now!

 Lewes Football Club was formed following a meeting at The Royal Oak pub on 23 September 1885.
 For the first eight years, the players wore light green shirts which were designed to reflect the scenery of the surrounding South Downs, but black and red finally became the club colours in 1893.